|

 Leonard shook his head and laughed, following his father into the cavernous living room with its Russian pine ceiling and walls.
 His old man had built this like a Californian log cabin back in the eighties when he’d retired.
 It had matured well, but his Dad was looking old.
 ‘When was the last time you ever did anything that smacked of culture, eh?
 Don’t you tell me Florida hasn’t got culture.
 They've got Museums, everything.'

 The old man poured two gins and fumbled with the tonic.
 He felt aggrieved.
 "I read, I play golf, I even paint.
-When did you do anything except count your money, Len?’
+When did you do anything except count their money, Len?’

 Leonard shrugged.
 It was true.
 But what of it?
 He was worth millions now and he’d soon be leaving.
 Four days.
 ‘I’ll play golf in Florida.
 I’ll sail.
 Its got its own dock, did I mention that?
 I’ll take up shark fishing, or whatever people do there.’

 His father chuckled.
-‘Jan will be upset.
+‘Nia will be upset.
 Your going off to Florida, me off to Spain.
 You never once took her abroad.’

 ‘Come on son.
 Come to Spain.
 The weather’s better, the foods tasty and the wine is wonderful.’